OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/profiles/vrp-profile.md

 ### Error Condition

-If the PSU does not complete a successful consent authorisation (e.g., if the PSU has not authenticated successfully), the authorization code grant ends with a redirection to the TPP with an error response as described in [RFC 6749 Section 4.1.2.1](https://tools.ietf.org/html/rfc6749#section-4.1.2.1).
+If the PSU does not complete a successful consent authorisation (E.g. if the PSU has not authenticated successfully), the authorization code grant ends with a redirection to the TPP with an error response as described in [RFC 6749 Section 4.1.2.1](https://tools.ietf.org/html/rfc6749#section-4.1.2.1).
 The PSU is redirected to the TPP with an error parameter indicating the error that occurred.

 ### Consent Re-authentication

 VRP Consents are long-lived and can be re-authenticated by the PSU.
 The access token issued by the ASPSP must be valid for the same length of time as the VRP consent.

 ASPSPs may revoke access tokens associated with a VRP consent for fraud and risk reduction.
-In such situations, they would have to provide a event delivery mechanism.
+In such situations, they would have to provide an event delivery mechanism.

 A PSU may re-authenticate a VRP Consent where: